I will raise my Babygirl, By Sara Starling

 post-template-default,single,single-post,postid-16095,single-format-standard,theme-bridge,bridge-core-2.7.0,everest-forms-no-js,woocommerce-no-js,qode-page-transition-enabled,ajax_fade,page_not_loaded,,columns-4,qode-theme-ver-25.5,qode-theme-bridge,disabled_footer_bottom,qode_header_in_grid,wpb-js-composer js-comp-ver-6.6.0,vc_responsive,elementor-default,elementor-kit-15238

-I will raise my Babygirl by Sara Starling
+I will raise my Babygirl, By Sara Starling

-I will raise my Babygirl by Sara Starling
+I will raise my Babygirl, By Sara Starling

 As a child, I would cling to her arm.
 Both my hands wound tightly around her muscle; skin that sunk and sagged from gravity fifteen years too early.
 My dad looks at photos of her from their twenties and tells me, “This is how I like to picture your mom.”
 She looks nothing like that photo.
 The one thing linking them is the cigarette dangling from her frail wrist.
 I suppose that even then she wasn’t eating.
 I used to cry when she would leave the house—I would rip my hair out in clumps that would stay matted to the carpet for days.